tarlys/pdftoexcel/README.md

 How to use?

-1.In root directory : npm install
+1. In root directory : npm install

-2.Change directory to frontend : cd frontend
+2. Change directory to frontend : cd frontend

-3.Install dependencies: npm install
+3. Install dependencies: npm install

-3.Change directory to root:cd ../
+4. Change directory to root:cd ../

-4.Run script: npm run dev
+5. Run script: npm run dev